sparsh-04/Supply_chain_DAPP/ethereum-supply-chain-dapp-main/README.md

 # Supply chain Dapp on Ethereum

 ## Introduction
-This repository contains a Dapp as a demo concept on how you can automate and manage payments and the full life cycle of products, in a transparent way, on a Ehtereum blockchain, using smart contracts.
+This repository contains a Dapp as a demo concept on how you can automate and manage payments and the full life cycle of products, in a transparent way, on a Ethereum blockchain, using smart contracts.

 Using such system would give users `visibility`, `transparency` and `confidence` at every step.